 The Extended Learning Certificate Program was created to help working professionals, and career changers achieve their goal of becoming a CERTIFIED FINANCIAL PLANNERTM.
 Our courses are developed and taught by financial planning industry experts who bring years of real-world perspective to the classroom.

-The Extended Learning Certificate is a six-course program available to those who do not wish to enroll in a degree-seeking program.
+The Extended Learning Certificate is available to those who do not wish to enroll in a degree-seeking program.
 The certificate program is registered with the CFP Board of Standards.
 Students who successfully complete all six courses are eligible to sit for the CFP® Exam.

 All courses in our certificate program are taught 100% online.
 Our courses are taught on a semester-long schedule, and we have three sessions each year: spring, summer, and fall.

 Course content is assigned on a weekly schedule.
 Students are not required to attend class on a certain day each week.
 While students can work at their own pace each week, students are expected to meet weekly deadlines.

 - Spring semester: mid-January through the first week of May

 - Summer semester: Tuesday after Memorial Day through the first week of August

 - Fall semester: last week of August through the first week of December